Anti-Saloon League: State operations

 At the state level, the League had mixed results, usually doing best in rural and Southern states.
 It made little headway in larger cities, or among liturgical church members such as Catholics, Jews, Episcopalians and German Lutherans.
 Pegram (1990) explains its success in Illinois under William Hamilton Anderson.
 From 1900 and 1905, the League worked to obtain a local option referendum law and became an official church federation.
 Local Option was passed in 1907 and, by 1910, 40 of Illinois's 102 counties and 1,059 of the state's townships and precincts had become dry, including some Protestant areas around Chicago.
 Despite these successes, after the Prohibition amendment was ratified in 1919, social problems ignored by the League – such as organized crime – undermined the public influence of the single-issue pressure group, and it faded in importance.
 Pegram (1997) uses the League's failure in Maryland to explore the relationship between Southern Progressivism and national progressivism.
 William H. Anderson was the League's Maryland leader from 1907 to 1914, but he was unable to adapt to local conditions, such as the large German element.
 The League failed to ally with local political bosses and attacked the Democratic Party.
 In Maryland, as in the rest of the South, Pegram concludes, traditional religious, political, and racial concerns constrained reform movements even as they converted Southerners to the new national politics of federal intervention and interest-group competition.

+William M. Forgrave was superintendent of the Massachusetts Anti-Saloon League from 1923 to 1928.
+In his first year as leader, the statewide referendum on the state's liquor enforcement code was passed by a majority of 8,000 votes.
+The same referendum had been defeated by 103,000 votes two years earlier.
+In 1928, the Massachusetts House of Representatives voted 97 to 93 to censure him and strip him of his right to act as a legislative agent after he made unsubstantiated allegations the Massachusetts General Court held a "wild party" and gave away liquor confiscated by the Massachusetts Department of Public Safety.
+The Senate rejected the amendment because Forgrave had censured without a hearing.
+He resigned as superintendent on November 27, 1928, due to his impending divorce.